AndreaAmicarelliRSE/Grid_Interpolator/exe/README.txt

-This folders hosts the executable codes.
+This folder hosts the executable codes.